April 10, 2016

 Some prefer cash payments, while others (like me) prefer to pay only with a card.
 Let’s take a look at the pros and cons if we ever move towards a cashless society.

-A key point is the increased security that cashless payments would bring.
+Many might expect the opposite, but an important benefit of cashless payments is increased security.
 Carrying cash involves risks such as theft or loss, which can be significantly reduced through electronic payment methods.
 Cash advocates often see things differently, emphasizing the dangers posed by cyberattacks.
 True, that risk exists, but banks and large institutions take precautions against such threats, and ultimately, personal security often lies in individual responsibility.

 Illegal transactions would generally decrease in a cashless society, as the traceability of electronic transactions makes it much harder to engage in illicit activities like money laundering and tax evasion.
 Cash remains anonymous, making it easier for criminals to conduct such activities.
 Many cash proponents express concerns about privacy, but keep in mind that security mechanisms are also in place for electronic payments.
 If every transaction is traceable, we must ensure that individual freedoms are preserved and access to financial services is fair.